zooxyt/scheme-tutorial/chapters/05_expression.md

 In Lisp (also in Scheme) we use a different order to represent the same meaning which is named "prefix notation".
-In prefix notation, we write the operator `+` in the front of the expression instead of writting in the middle with a pair of parenthesis around:
+In prefix notation, we write the operator `+` in the front of the expression instead of writing in the middle with a pair of parenthesis around:
 ```
 (+ 1 2)
 ```

-This looks a bit weired for people who never used Lisp before, but sometimes we benifits from writting in prefix notation.
+This looks a bit weird for people who never used Lisp before, but sometimes we benefit from writing in prefix notation.
 For example, we want to represent the some from 1 to 5, in classic infix notation which has been widely used in mathematics, we write `1 + 2 + 3 + 4 + 5`.
 Looks pretty normal.
 But in prefix notation, we just need to write `(+ 1 2 3 4 5)`.